besswess/Atlantic-Cyclone-Classification/README.md

 # Atlantic-Cyclone-Classification

-This project uses Atlantic Cyclones information to predict Cyclone types, I evaludated 3 models, KNN, Deciscion Tree and Random Forest to see which model is most suitable for my purpose.
+This project uses Atlantic Cyclones information to predict Cyclone types, I trained and evaludated 3 models, KNN, Deciscion Tree and Random Forest to see which model is most suitable for my purpose.

 ## Context